 Definition of a Knife

-A knife is defined as any instrument or device that has a blade or sharp point capable of being used as a weapon.
-This includes pocket knives, switchblades, daggers, dirks, stilettos, swords, and other similar instruments.
+In Maine, a knife is broadly defined as any instrument or device with a blade or sharp point capable of being used as a weapon.
+This encompasses pocket knives, switchblades, daggers, dirks, stilettos, and other similar instruments.

 Prohibited Knives in Maine